-Instead of required payments, interest rolls up and the full amount borrowed and this accrued interest is usually repaid when the home is sold, which is usually when the last homeowner dies or moves into long-term residential care.
+The interest usually rolls up and the full amount borrowed and this accrued interest is repaid when the property is sold.

 Some of the most popular reasons for taking out an equity release product include: